nouvellonsteph/banking-simulation/README.md

 ## Features

 ### Authentication
 The application includes a secure login system with proper authentication utilities.
+Cloudflare tunstile is also demonstrated when the query string `?turnstile=true` is added to the URL.

 ### Banking Features
 - **Accounts**: View available accounts and details
 - **Transactions**: Access transaction history
 - **Payment Methods**: Manage payment options
 - **User Profile**: View and manage user information

+### Contact

+The application includes a contact form for user inquiries.
+Cloudflare turnstile is also demonstrated when the query string `?turnstile=true` is added to the URL.

 ### API Documentation
 Interactive API documentation is available through: